MichelNivard/awesome-complex-trait-genetics/README.md

 - [i-LDSC](https://github.com/lcrawlab/i-LDSC)   interaction-LD score (i-LDSC) regression: Model an additional score that measures the amount of non-additive genetic variation that is tagged by each variant in the data.
 - [ACLR](https://github.com/arminschoech/ACLR) Autocorrelation LD regression: a tool to efficiently estimate the autocorrelation of latent effects in large genetic data sets.
 (WARNING Python 2.7 code)
 - [HAMSTA](https://github.com/tszfungc/hamsta) HAMSTA is a python package that estimate heritability explained by local ancestry using summary statistics from admixture mapping studies.
 - [MAGMA](https://cncr.nl/research/magma/) MAGMA: Generalized gene-set analysis of GWAS data.
+- [MiXeR](https://github.com/precimed/mixer) Causal mixture model (MiXeR) is a tool designed to estimate the polygenic architecture of a single trait, including the total number of causal variants and the distribution of their effect sizes.

 ## Genetic correlation (LD score derivatives/extensions)